rcarrata/kcd23ams-gitops-patterns/README.md

-# Kubernetes Community Days Amsterdam 2023 - GitOps Patterns for managing cloud-native applications
+# Kubernetes Community Days Amsterdam 2023 - GitOps Patterns for managing cloud-native applications Session

 Repository for the KCD 2023 Amsterdam about GitOps Patterns for managing cloud-native applications session.